Polarization-Lab/RGB950/database/README.md

 ## Execute Data Loader

-Execute the data loader to load all of the samples into the database.
-This will take a very long time.
+You can load either one sample or all the samples.
+Either way this process will take a very long time.

 Modify the JSON configuration file with the target database values.
 Modify the JSON configuration file with the path to the samples.

-data-loader/config.json
+data-loader/load-all-samples/config.json or data-loader/load-one-sample/config.json
 ```
 {
     "dataDirectory" : "%DataDirectory%",